-Key informants included the current residents of Makasembo Estate, and owners of the neighbouring facilities.
-The open ended questionnaires were administered to key stakeholders on 19th November, 2020.
+Key informants included the current residents of the project area, and owners of the neighbouring facilities.
+The open ended questionnaires were administered to key stakeholders between 21st and 23rd June 2023.(questionnaires attached in annex).

-A separate stakeholders meeting was held at Rose Onyango Social Hall on 18th November, 2020 to discuss the proposed Multi-Storey Housing Development Project.
-The minutes of the meeting are attached in Annexes of this Study report.
+A separate stakeholders meeting was held at at the project site on 23rg June 2023 to discuss the proposed Multi-Storey Housing Development Project.
+The minutes of the meeting, attendance list and pictures are attached in Annexes of this Study report.

-Plate 2: Pictures of stakeholders meeting held at Grace Onyango Social Hall, Kisumu
+Plate 2: Pictures of stakeholders meeting held at the site